whalebone/wb-docs/en/data_analysis.rst

    Data analysis filters

+.. important:: If you do not see filters in the portal, it means that you do not have access to them.
+Please check that your account has the appropriate permissions to access the respective data, i.e., content filtering, DNS traffic, or threats.
+The permission names are ``Read all traffic (content, DNS, threats)``, ``Traffic Content``, ``Traffic DNS``, and ``Traffic Threats``.
+You can edit user permissions in the **Users** section of the portal, which is located in the user menu.

 .. tip:: Date selection can be performed in the graph, which shows the traffic overview over time.
 By clicking and dragging on the graph, users can select a time range, which automatically updates the filters and displays data for that period.

    .. figure:: ./img/data-analysis-2.gif